top-header-bg-left

 Anti-malware and general cybersecurity companies, testing labs, CERTs, and other anti-malware experts from around the world submit verified and significant samples to the RTTL, with attached metadata such as prevalence information and details of the distribution and source of the malware.

 Full RTTL access is restricted to AMTSO members.
-To find out more about the benefits of membership, check out our joining page
+To find out more about the benefits of membership, check out our joining page.
+If you’re already a member, you can apply for access using the form on our member website.

 Limited access is granted to recognized non-member security companies, and also to other bodies such as CERTs wishing to distributed malware they discover to the wider security industry via a single point of contact.
 In some circumstances limited access may be granted to academics carrying out relevant research.